articodeltd/angular-cesium/README.md

 	actionType: ActionType;
 }
 ```
-This schema means that every entity passed through this stream must have an `id`, a property named `entity` which is the data itself for the entity and `actionType` which presents what happened to the entity.
+id - unique entity key, `entity`- the data itself for the entity, `actionType`- presents what happened to the entity.
 `actionType` can be one of those values:
 ```js
 export enum ActionType {